How the Religious Concepts of the Afterlife Devalue Human Life

 Ali Soltanian Fard Jahromi

-Ali Soltanian Fard Jahromi is the web administrator for the Kashfence Philosophy site.
-He is responsible for the this site’s smooth running, SEO and social media and web activities.
-His other activities include software development, 3D and CGI art, animation, film production and game development.
+Ali Soltanian Fard Jahromi is the programs administrator for the Kashfence Trust.
+He is also responsible for the this site’s smooth running, SEO and social media and web activities.
+Other than his charitable work for Kashfence Trust, his other activities include software development, 3D and CGI art, animation, film production and game development.

 Articles